Knowledge

 In addition to the cloud function that software-as-a-service delivers, SaaS is more of a business model.
 The application is provided to the user in the browser and often runs on a subscription model.
 Users can usually choose from different tariffs with different scope and functionalities.
 This business model differs from the on-premise offers, which often required a purchase of the software with a subsequent installation on site.

-This means that companies no longer need to run applications on their own computers or in their own data centres.
+This means that companies no longer need to run applications on their own computers or in their own data centers.
 Only an internet connection is needed.

 Cloud-based is the opposite of on-premise.
 In contrast to an on-premise system, a cloud system does not have to be installed on local devices such as a PC, laptop or mobile device.
 It is used via the browser.
 This results in several advantages: